xrecoba/GPM-Test/README.md

 ```

 ## SPA
 I've used Angular 4 to build the SPA application.
 I have very low experience with SPA frameworks and after a small tour, I decided to go for NG4.
-I liked the simplicity, the syntax and it just worked for the exercice at hand.
+I liked the simplicity, the syntax and it just worked for the exercise.

 The SPA is built around 4 major blocks:
 * _file-tree_ - A component to recursively display a file tree, allowing node expanding and collapsing.